-On August 26th, 1904, the famous British novelist, poet, and playwright Christopher Isherwood was born.
-He was born in High Lane, Cheshire, in North West England.
-His father was a Lieutenant Colonel in the British Army, and moved the family often, to wherever he was stationed.
+On August 26th, 1904, the famous British novelist, poet, and playwright Christopher Isherwood was born in High Lane, Cheshire, England.
+His father was a Lieutenant Colonel in the British Army, and moved the family often to wherever he was stationed.
 He was killed in action during World War 1.
 Afterward, Christopher Isherwood and his mother lived in London and Wyberslegh.

 Isherwood attended St. Edmund's prep school in Surrey, where he met W.H.
 Auden, a future poet, playwright, and essayist who would later become Isherwood's protege and close friend.
 After St. Edmund's, Isherwood attended Repton School, where he met writer Edward Upward, who would become a lifelong friend.
 Isherwood and Upward collaborated on a short story collection, The Mortmere Stories.
 Although famous in literary circles, only one of the stories would be published during Isherwood's lifetime.
 The whole collection of stories was published posthumously in 1994.

 Christopher Isherwood entered Corpus Christi College, Oxford, but deliberately failed his exams and left the college without a degree in 1925.
 He took a job as secretary for violinist André Mangeot and his string quartet, living with Mangeot and his family for the next three years.
 In his spare time, Isherwood studied medicine and wrote a book of nonsensical poetry called People One Ought To Know, which was illustrated by Mangeot's 11-year-old son, Sylvain.